umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index.md

 :::note
 Instead of connecting to your Azure Blob Storage container using the following approach, you can clone your Cloud environment to your local machine and access the files from there.

-You should only use the following approach, when you do not have the option to clone down the environment to your local machine.
+You should only use the following approach when you do not have the option to clone down the environment to your local machine.
 :::

-In order to do this, you need to know some details about the connection between the environment and the Azure Blob Storage containers.
-Below are the steps you need to follow, in order to locate the necessary variables:
+To do this, you need to know some details about the connection between the environment and the Azure Blob Storage containers.
+Below are the steps you need to follow, to locate the necessary variables:

 1. Access [Kudu](../Power-Tools) on your Cloud environment.
 2. Locate the **Environment** page in the top navigation.
 3. Scroll to the section containing **Environment variables**.

-There are 4 variables related to the Azure Blob Storage container on your environment:
+There are 4 variables related to the Azure Blob Storage container in your environment:

 * `APPSETTING_UMBRACO__CLOUD__STORAGE__AZUREBLOB__CONTAINERALIAS`
 * `APPSETTING_UMBRACO__CLOUD__STORAGE__AZUREBLOB__CONTAINERNAME`